suse-edge/metal3-demo/docs/setup/metal3-setup.md

     path: "/nfs/share"

 ```
+- The Metal3 Demo points to a fork of the upstream Sylva repo: https://gitlab.com/codefol/sylva-core.git branch: metal3_existing_rancher.
+This is because this fork contains required changes that allow the Sylva deployment to work when enabled in the Metal3 Demo.
 </details>
 <br>
 5. Define virsh egress and provisioning networks (This configuration is specific to step 4)
    - CD into the libvirt directory within the metal3-demo that was cloned earlier
    - Define and start the networks